 General

-• Chat Flow (Scenarios Only): Chat is the normal mode in which you and one or multiple avatars can discuss.
+- Chat Flow: Chat is the normal mode in which you and one or multiple avatars can discuss.
 Story excludes the user completely from the conversation.

-• Attached Memory Book (Scenarios Only): Provides additional information about the world for this scenario.
+- Attached Memory Book: Provides additional information about the world for this scenario.

-• App (Stages Only): The app that this stage is for.
-This is what allows a given stage to be provided as an option for apps that supports more than one stage (e.g. Virt-A-Mate).
+- App: The app that this scenario is for.
+This is what allows a given scenario to be provided as an option for apps that supports more than one scenario (e.g. Virt-A-Mate).

 Roles